panoply/e11ty/packages/11ty.ts/readme.md

 # 11ty.ts (Type Support)

-An type supported [Eleventy](https://www.11ty.dev/) `defineConfig` wrapper.
-This module can be dropped in to your `.eleventy.js` configuration file and provided type support to the entire 11ty API, with JSDoc annotated descriptions and documentation linked references.
+Type support for [Eleventy](https://www.11ty.dev/) using `defineConfig` wrapper.
+This module can be dropped in to your `.eleventy.js` configuration file and will provide type support to the entire 11ty API, with JSDoc annotated descriptions and documentation linked references.

 ### Why?